(Chiaki Konaka Q&A | Yuuki Nakashima Q&A)

 Q. If there were enough space on the paper, I would have loved to put Gankuumon and JESmon there!

-Examon had just been revealed at the time of Xros Wars‘s serialization, but they were so big that I couldn’t deal with fitting them on the paper (laughs).
+Examon had just been revealed at the time of Xros Wars‘ serialization, but it was so big that I couldn’t deal with fitting it on the paper (laughs).

 Q. You mentioned in the Xros Wars manga volumes that you wanted to have Beelzebumon and Mervamon in there, so I would like to ask what kind of role they would have played if you had done so.